reedhhw/bridgefy-ios-developer-1/README.md

                                     options: options)
 ```

-Sending a dictionary with encryption to another user, but just if the other user is near:
+Sending a dictionary with encryption to another user, but only if the other user is near:

 ```objective-c
 //Objective-C